Incremental Backup System

 Who's the competition?

-only dream of maybe making some money on consulting and setup, so "competition"
+and can only dream of maybe making some money on consulting and setup,

 - Dirvish: This is where I